-You’re en route to your flight.
+You’re en route to catching your round trip flights.
 At the pit of your stomach, you feel that gnawing fear of potentially missing your flight, of the heightened security marked by long lines and random pat-downs, and of that dreadful word popping up next to your flight status: delayed.

 Schiphol International Airport (Amsterdam, Netherlands)

 Admission to the Rijksmuseum in Amsterdam’s Museum Square: €20.00 per person (€19.00 online)

 Admission to the mini-museum in Amsterdam Schipol International Airport: Free!

 In an effort to give travelers a respite from travel tensions, this Amsterdam airport opened Holland Boulevard — an outpost of Rijksmuseum.
 With hundreds of famous pieces of Dutch artwork, a science museum, a library, shops and restaurants and everything from the lounge area to the installations designed to honor of its homeland, this space is not only a celebration of Dutch culture, but it also offers an opportunity for passengers to take a breather from the hectic, chaos that airports usually entail.